Septemberllly/TBFV4J_CSC/README.md

 #### 1. `Experiment Result`

 This folder contains the evaluation results comparing the performance of **TBFV4J-CSC** and **TBFV4J-Ran**.
-It includes data collected from **14 representative Java program samples**, with a total of **92 sets of experiments**.
+It includes data collected from **14 representative Java program samples**, with a total of **92 test results**.
 These results correspond directly to Table 1 and Table 2 in the paper.

 #### 2. `TBFV4J-CSC-DataSet`